Swethasuresh01/E-commerce-Delivery-Delay-prediction-Using-Machine-learning/README.md

 # E-commerce-Delivery-Delay-prediction-Using-Machine-learning

 This project predicts the number of days a product delivery might be delayed using real-world e-commerce data from the Olist dataset.
-We used a Stacking Regressor to combine multiple models for better performance.
+I used a Stacking Regressor to combine multiple models for better performance.

 # **Dataset**